Blue-Press/Sneed-s-Feed-/README.md

 # SneedSite

-A joke website that uses javascript to generate a "Sneed's Feed+ Card", and save it as in image.
+A joke website that uses javascript to generate a "Sneed's Feed+ Card", and save it as an image.